List of Cobra characters: Vanguard

-Vanguard, real name Sgt.
+Vanguard, real name Army 2nd.
+Lt.
 Nick Bailey, is a member of Cobra's Plague Troopers.
 His parents worked hard to support him and his brother, who was killed in the Black Hawk down incident, which changed his worldview to a more radical position.
 He was personally recruited and influenced by Cobra Commander himself.

 Vapor

 Vapor was first released as an action figure in 1990, packaged with the Cobra Hurricane V.T.O.L.
 The pilot, whose name is unknown, has direct connections between his optic nerves and his plane's targeting computers.
 This allows data to be directly broadcast to the inside of his helmet.
 This system is also linked to voice-activated weaponry.
 This increases his piloting skills but after about half an hour, the image processing gives him debilitating headaches and vision problems.